KAR-NG/Life-Expectancy-Statistical-Analysis-WHO-/life.md

 This section applies imputation model to fill up missing values in the dataset.
-There are many types of imputation methods including using mean, median and mode (most occurring values, generally applies to categorical data).
-However, machine learning models that make use of the entire dataset to predict the missing values is generally considered a better estimation technique, because it takes into account all information in the dataset when filling up these missing values.
+There are many types of imputation methods including using mean, median, and mode (most occurring values, generally applied to categorical data).
+One of the methods is applying machine learning algorithms for imputation.
+They will make use of the entire dataset to predict possible estimates for these missing values.
+It is generally considered a better estimation technique if missing values are not too much.
+This machine learning imputation technique I am applying will take into account all information in the dataset when filling up missing values.

-However, one should note that it is still an estimation technique and is not 100% accurate representation of the truth.
+However, one should note that it is still an estimation technique and is not 100% accurate representation of the truth, checking and transformation might be required, depends on the nature of the variable.
 It is disputable that whether this technique is the best technique, it depends on a case-by-case basis and the goals of each analysis.
-For the simplistic of this project and the goal of this project is demonstration my data analysis skills instead of doing truth detail analysis for WHO, I will use the technique fill up missing value.
+Since the goal of this project is to demonstrate my skills instead of doing real, detail analysis for WHO, I will use the machine learning technique to fill up these missing value.

 Following codes complete the imputation of missing values using bagged-tree algorithm.